sensedeep/senselogs/README.md

 SenseLogs filtering can be dynamically controlled by calling addFilter/setFilter or by setting environment variables for Lambda functions.

-SenseDeep keeps three log filter sets:
+SenseLogs keeps three log filter sets:

 * The default filter
 * The override filter